 The County of St. Paul, Town of St. Paul, Town of Elk Point, and Summer Village of Horseshoe Bay have agreed to a regional approach to Emergency Management.
 A Working Group was formed (with representation from each of the municipalities) to guide the process, and it was agreed that a single Regional Emergency Management Plan (REMP) and Agency would make the best use of shared resources.
 The REMP will incorporate information from the current individual municipal emergency plans, and will provide additional opportunities to work together (e.g., training and exercises).

-Emergencies can happen anywhere and at any time.
+Incidents can happen anywhere and at any time.
 They can be caused by severe weather, infectious diseases, industrial accidents or spills, or by intentional acts.
-The very nature of an emergency is unpredictable and can change in scope and impact.
-When an emergency happens it can threaten public safety, the environment, property, the economy; critical infrastructure such as transportation and telecommunications; and the health of the public.
-An emergency can also affect a person’s ability to access health care services and the health care system’s ability to respond to the situation.
+The very nature of an incident is unpredictable and can change in scope and impact.
+When an incident happens it can threaten public safety, the environment, property, the economy; critical infrastructure such as transportation and telecommunications; and the health of the public.
+An incident can also affect a person’s ability to access health care services and the health care system’s ability to respond to the situation.

 Continue to check the website on a regular basis for information updates; links and attachments.
 We are always adding to our page to keep the community and Region up to date.